Grants to Institutions and Schools

 - summer schools for school pupils

-The Hellenic Society Council will consider applications from Universities for a grant to assist an academic event in the field of Hellenic Studies in 2016.
-The grant is up to £2,000 for a an academic conference on a research topic concerning any aspect of Hellenic Studies.
-For an example of a recent successful event of this nature please follow the links to the ‘Technologies of Daily Life’ event from July 2015 organised by the Department of History and Classics at Swansea University.
-(Academic Conference ; Storify).
+The Hellenic Society Council will consider applications from Universities for a grant to assist an academic event in the field of Hellenic Studies.
+The grant is up to £2,000 for an academic conference on a research topic concerning any aspect of Hellenic Studies.
+Preference will be given to conferences outside of London with a strong public outreach element involving local schools and/or the community.

 Grants to Postgraduates and Young Scholars